Entropy-based random quantum states: Asymptotic properties and relation to the Muttalib-Borodin ensemble

+The fixed trace constraint arises simply by applying a Laplace transform $\mathcal{L}_s[.]$ to the rescaled distribution $P_{\theta,\alpha}(s\vec{r})$, leading to the direct correspondence to the BKM joint density~\eqref{eq:pdf},

+For example we can use this correspondence to immediately determine the normalisation constant $C_N$ from $C_{\theta,\alpha}$, in agreement with the calculated value~\eqref{eq:const}.

 This connection to the Muttalib--Borodin ensemble is useful because one can extrapolate properties of the BKM ensemble from known properties of~\eqref{eq:MB}.
-For example, consider the marginal probability $P(r)$ of a rescaled eigenvalue $x=Nr$ in the asymptotic limit $N\to \infty$, which is obtained by integrating out eigenvalues $r_2\cdots r_N$ of the joint density $P(\vec{r})$.
+For example, consider the marginal probability $P(r)$ of a single eigenvalue, obtained from

+We can determine the distribution of a rescaled eigenvalue $x=Nr$ in the asymptotic limit $N\to \infty$.
 Following a general argument that can be applied to log-gases with linear potentials \cite{forrester2010log}, in the asymptotic regime ensemble equivalence ensures that the marginal of the `microcanonical' measure~\eqref{eq:pdf} will be equivalent to the marginal of the `canonical' measure~\eqref{eq:MB} (taking again the parameter choices $\theta=0$ and $\alpha=-1/2$) subject to the trace constraint $\int dx \ x P(x)=1$.
 Then by combining Prop 4.6 of \cite{forrester2017muttalib} with the linear trace constraint, the asymptotic probability of a single rescaled eigenvalue of the BKM ensemble is

 where $W(x)$ is the Lambert $W$-function (ie. the inverse of the map $w\mapsto w e^w$).
 In Figure~\ref{fig:lam} we plot this function alongside corresponding asymptotic densities for both the HS random states~\eqref{eq:HS} and BH states~\eqref{eq:BH}, both of which can be found in \cite{zyczkowski2011generating}.
 The density $P(x)$ diverges as $\sim 1/x (\text{ln} \ 2/x)^2$, which is faster than both HS ($\sim 1/\sqrt{x}$) and BH ($\sim x^{-2/3}$) densities.
-This indicates that the BKM random states are comparatively more pure, which we can verify from computing the average entropy.
+This indicates that the BKM random states are comparatively less mixed, which we can verify from computing the average entropy.
 To do so we note that the Mellin transform of $P(x)$ is given by $\mathcal{M}[P](s)=2^{s-1}(s-1)^{s-1}/s\Gamma(s)$ \cite{cheliotis2018triangular}.
 Then we use the derivative identity

 where $\gamma\simeq 0.577$ is the Euler–Mascheroni constant.
 Now since the entropy is unitarily invariant and given by $S(\rho)=-\sum^N_{k=1}r_k \text{ln} \ r_k$ it can be computed in the asymptotic limit using the marginal distribution $P(r)$.
 Rescaling $r=x/N$ and using~\eqref{eq:mellin} we find the average entropy of a random state in the asymptotic regime: